tednaaa/symm/README.md

 "nvim" = ".config/nvim"
 ```

-- There is only 2 commands, link and unlink
+- There are only 2 commands: link and unlink

 ```fish
 symm link